-Figure 4: (a) Strain signals of FA, SS, and two sensors.
-Black dashed lines show the schematic of two LFFD cycles forming during a day from the change in wind speed and direction. (b) The frequency spectrum of FA, SS, and two sensors.
-The two vertical dotted lines show the first and second modes.
+Figure 4. (a) Strain signals of FA, SS, and two sensors.
+The dashed black lines show the schematic of two LFFD cycles forming during a day from the change in wind speed and direction. (b) The frequency spectrum of FA, SS, and two sensors.
+The two dotted vertical lines show the first and second modes.